Heart Healthy Gluten-Free Diet

 Be aware that some gluten-free foods (as well as non-gluten-free foods) contain large amounts of salt to satisfy our tastes, and also to act as a preservative.
 Most Americans get far more sodium than the body requires.
 High sodium intake can raise blood pressure levels, leading to increased heart disease risk.
 Read the Nutrition Facts labels on packaged foods, and prefer those with lower levels of sodium.
 Try to choose those with a “% Daily Value” for sodium of less than 20%, and preferably even less than that.
 When cooking at home, use herbs and spices to season foods in place of excessive amounts of salt.

 Consuming plenty of fiber can help you feel satiated and may play a role in maintaining a healthy weight.
-Also, soluble fiber in particular forms a substance in the intestines which helps to block cholesterol absorption.
-Dietary fiber also binds with cholesterol allowing it to be excreted from the body.
+Also, soluble fiber in particular forms a substance in the intestines which helps to block cholesterol absorption, allowing it to be excreted from the body.
 Good gluten-free fiber sources include vegetables, fruits, legumes (beans, peas & lentils), and gluten-free whole grains.

 Maintaining a Healthy Weight